LeagueDAO/NomoDropMechanic/README.md

 * fill in your `.env` file as per the example provided in `env.example`

 ## Intro
 This is a ERC721 compatible contract.
-It represents a contract, deployed on Polygon(MATIC) which accepts DAI tokens as a payment method and will take care for transferring ERC721 tokens to the `msg.sender`.
+It represents a contract, deployed on Polygon(MATIC) which accepts ERC20 tokens as a payment method and will take care for transferring ERC721 tokens to the `msg.sender`.
 NomoPlayersDropMechanic transfers 20% of the funds, in the form of DAI tokens, sent to DAO wallet address and 80% to Strategy contract.

 In order the contract to be deployed properly, the contract will require:
 * an array of the token id's.